 You can access our blog at www.chamberlainlaw.com/labor-employment

+Chamberlain Hrdlicka's Maritime Proctor Blog is primarily about Admiralty and Maritime law decisions, but also discusses non-Admiralty litigation as well as other legal issues.
 This blog does not constitute legal advice of any kind.
 Moreover, it does not create an attorney/client relationship between the reader and either myself or Chamberlain Hrdlicka.
 Instead, I merely endeavor to discuss, on a broad level, common issues I see in my practice, as well as recent case developments or news concerning the Maritime industry.

-You may access our blog at www.chamberlainlaw.com/maritime-proctor.
+You can access our blog at www.chamberlainlaw.com/maritime-proctor.